New murder charge announced against suspected Toronto serial killer

 Story highlights

-- Bruce McArthur now facing six first-degree murder charges
+- Bruce McArthur is now facing six first-degree murder charges

 - Police: McArthur, a landscaper, buried victims in potted plants